SAP-archive/jam-collaboration-sample/README.md

 ### OpenSAP2015 - Unit 3
 * Source is located here:
   * https://github.com/SAP/SAPJamSampleCode/tree/master/OpenSAP2015
-* Source code for the Open SAP Extending your HANA Cloud Platform with Jam Week, unit 3 demo.
+* Source code for the Open SAP Extending your SAP Cloud Platform with Jam Week, unit 3 demo.
-  * Requirements – an account on SAP HANA Cloud Platform Trial Account with the SAP Jam developer edition enabled.
+  * Requirements – an account on SAP Cloud Platform Trial Account with the SAP Jam developer edition enabled.
-* These Java server pages uses your SAP HANA Cloud Platform and SAP Jam instance via OAuth2SAMLBearerAssertion to:
+* These Java server pages uses your SAP Cloud Platform and SAP Jam instance via OAuth2SAMLBearerAssertion to:
   * Get general information from SAP Jam about the currently logged-in user and the list of groups that user belongs to.
   * Get group specific information from SAP Jam
   * Create a single-use token for SAP Jam div-embedded widget authentication